-It’s normal to have fears when considering giving up a baby.
+It’s normal to have fears when considering giving up a baby for adoption.
 This is especially true at the beginning of the adoption journey when the process is so new.
 Some women find comfort in talking about their fears with someone who’s been through the process.
 Knowing that your feelings are normal and that you aren’t alone can be a huge relief.

 Fear #1: Giving up a baby makes me a bad person

 Probably the most common fear is that giving up a baby makes you a bad person and that you will be judged.